Depreciation, amortisation, and depletion

 Impairment on shareholdings that was tax deductible in tax periods prior to 2013 is reversed: (i) in the case of unlisted entities, when there is an increase in equity or payment of dividends, and (ii) in the case of listed entities, when there is an increase in the book value of the shareholding.

 However, the obligation concerning a minimum annual reversal of impairment losses on securities that were considered deductible for tax purposes is introduced.
-Thus, the net amount of the valuation adjustment that would have been tax deductible will be included, as a minimum, in equal parts in the tax base for each of the five tax periods commencing as of 1 January 2016.
+Thus, the net amount of the valuation adjustment that would have been tax deductible is included, as a minimum, in equal parts in the tax base for each of the five tax periods commencing as of 1 January 2016.

 Severance pay is tax deductible for CIT purposes when it does not exceed, for each recipient, EUR 1 million or, if it exceeds this amount, up to the amount that is exempt under Spanish PIT law.